|

 Note

-the use of the word doctrine.
-Doctrine
+the use of the word doctrine in verse 10.

-simply means teaching.
-Paul
+Doctrine simply means teaching.

-our modern church has been lost.
-Sometimes
+something that in our modern church has been lost.

-That is to say, that truth is relevant and may change from
+that truth is relevant and may change from circumstance to circumstance.

-nature of truth itself.
+very nature of truth itself.
 If

 something is true, if something is truth, then it cannot be relevant in